What Expenses Can I Claim For Working From Home As Self-Employed?

 With GoSimpleTax, you don’t have to be an expert to complete your annual tax return.
 Instead, we simplify matters so that you can spend more time focusing on your self-employed business and less time worrying about taxes.

-Our freemium version can be used for up to five income and five expense entries a month too.
+With our free trial you can add your income and expense entries as well.
 That means you can then view how much tax you’ll owe completely free.
 We’ll even alert you when we think there’s a potential tax saving you might be missing out on.
 When you want to make more entries, or file or see a copy of your tax return, simply upgrade your account.

 What’s stopping you?
 Sign up for GoSimpleTax today.